JDDoesDev/tlp/jekyll/_posts/2016-1-2-drupal-global-sprint-weekend.md

 thumbnail: "//www.opendoorcoworking.com/images/thumb/orange-druplicon-thumb.png"
 ---

-Join us on Saturday, January 30 and Sunday, January 31 at the OpenDoor Coworking Space in Laporte for Drupal's Global Sprint Weekend!
+Join us on Saturday, January 30 and Sunday, January 31 at Open Door Coworking Space in Laporte for the Drupal Global Sprint Weekend!

 This sprint will focus on Drupal 8 issues, and porting modules to Drupal 8.